 - Digital clock

-If you don’t want to use Farsight or have a 1st or 2nd gen Nest Learning Thermostat, you can choose when you’d like your thermostat screen to wake up.
-Choose either Wake on approach (When you approach) or Wake on press (When you press).
+If you don’t want to use Farsight or have a 2nd gen Nest Learning Thermostat, you can choose when you’d like your thermostat screen to wake up.
+Choose either Wake on approach (when you approach) or Wake on press (when you press).

-Press the ring to adjust the brightness of your Nest thermostat’s display.
-You can select low, medium, high, or auto.
+Press the ring to adjust the brightness of the Nest Learning Thermostat’s display.
+You can select low, medium, high or auto.

 If you have a Nest Thermostat E, brightness is adjusted automatically.

-You can have your Nest thermostat make a clicking sound when you turn the ring.
+You can get your Nest thermostat to make a clicking sound when you turn the ring.

 Press the ring to turn the clicking sound on or off.

-In the Date & Time menu, you can set your Nest thermostat’s clock to show you the time in a 12 hour or 24 hour format.
+In the Date and time menu, you can set your Nest thermostat’s clock to show you the time in a 12-hour or 24-hour format.

-If the time is incorrect, select Location in the Settings menu and update your zip or postal code.
+If the time is incorrect, select Location in the Settings menu and update your postcode.

 - English (US)